Zinc gets results by helping students cultivate the core L.E.A.R.N. competencies: Love, Effort, Attention, Reading, and Numbers.

 Effort: At Zinc, test prep offers a unique opportunity to cultivate persistent Effort.
 Students learn that applying themselves routinely over time reaps great rewards beyond higher scores on tests.

-Arithmetic and Algebra: Test prep with Zinc works to confirm or expand facility with Arithmetic and Algebra.
+Numbers: Test prep with Zinc works to confirm or expand facility with Numbers, including arithmetic and algebra.
 Zinc students learn conceptual underpinnings to create or deepen true mathematical understanding.

 Even if you are a successful student at a good school, your current reading level may be holding you back.
 What do you read for fun?
 If the answer is “nothing,” your test results may be a wake-up call.
 If you loved reading Harry Potter, The Hunger Games or The Fault in Our Stars, but go online to get a summary instead of reading the books they assign in school, you have some work to do.